Who pays business rates?

 Appealing your rateable value is not grounds for non payment.
 You must maintain your monthly instalments as outlined on your business rates bill, failure to do so will result in recovery action being taken against your account.
 If your appeal is successful, the VOA will notify usand we will send you an amended bill.
 If you have paid too much business rates we will also refund you at that point.

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
 Appeals against rateable values can be made free of charge.
-However, ratepayers who do wish to be represented should be aware that members of the Royal Institute of Chartered Surveyors (RICS) and the Institute of Revenues Rating and Valuation (IRRV) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
+However, ratepayers who do wish to be represented should be aware that members of the Royal Institution of Chartered Surveyors (RICS) and the Institute of Revenues Rating and Valuation (IRRV) are qualified and are regulated by rules of professional conduct designed to protect the public from misconduct.
 Before you employ a rating adviser, you should check that they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Take great care and, if necessary, seek further advice before entering into any contract.

 For further information please e-mail email@example.com.